This EOFY, help us provide support to vulnerable mothers. Donate today

 A Brave Life creates pathways for vulnerable women throughout the perinatal period.

-Chloe’s story is not uncommon.
 It’s the hidden human pain behind a thousand depressing statistics on early childhood trauma and generational poverty.

 Researchers talk about a ‘cycle of disadvantage’ that affects one generation after another.
 Adverse early life experiences limit school achievement and increase the likelihood of dropping out before gaining qualifications.
 That makes it harder to find employment, often leading to low income, welfare dependency and difficulty maintaining a stable home or relationship.
 It’s hard to be a good parent in those circumstances and so the cycle repeats itself.